-1. Margins should be: Left: 1 1⁄2 inches Right: 1 inch

-Top: 1 inch

-Bottom: 1 inch
+1. Margins should be: Left: 1 1 / 2 inches Right: 1 inch - Top: 1 inch Bottom: 1 inch

 - 2. These margins must be observed throughout the paper, including the Preliminary pages, the Text, and the Reference Materials.
 It is advised that students observe these margins beginning as early as possible, because altering margins can sometimes wreak havoc with pagination and footnotes. - 3.
 The reason for the wide left margin is that the final deposit copy will be bound, and approximately 1⁄2 inch of paper is required in the binding process. - 4.
-Anticipate these margins when assembling your appendix.
+Anticipate these margins when assembling your appendix, as well.
 Sometimes it is necessary to use a copier to reduce the size of the image in order to preserve the necessary margins.
-If the margins are less than those specified above, part of the image may fall outside of the range of the lens used to microfilm the paper.
+If the margins are less than those specified above, part of the image may be lost in the binding.